vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-gpu-operator/install-advanced-gpu-operator.md

 The [GPU Operator](/en/kubernetes/k8s/concepts/addons-and-settings/addons#gpu_operator) addon works on worker nodes with GPU, so only [installation on dedicated nodes](/en/kubernetes/k8s/concepts/addons-and-settings/addons#features_of_installing_addons) is available for it.
 To be able to add worker nodes with GPU to the cluster, [connect](https://cloud.vk.com/cloud-gpu/) the Cloud GPU service.

-1. Prepare a dedicated group of worker nodes for installing the addon, if it is not already done:
+1. Prepare a dedicated group of worker nodes for installing the add-on, if not done so already:

    {tabs}